whykay-01/computer-architecture-nyush/README.md

 The repository contains the following files:

-- lecture notes
+- book used for the course
 - code examples
 - homework assignments
-- lab exercises
+- practical exercises
-- project files
+- solutions for all the assignments

 ## Getting Started